Double Brass Dowsing Pendulum

 Dowsing pendulum can be used to:-

-Today Energy consultant (Vastu & Feng Shui experts) use the pendulum to:
+Today Energy Vastu consultants (Vastu & Feng Shui experts) use the pendulum to:

-EVALUATE – plot energy, home & office vibrations, locate a suitable site for a person, finding negative blocks etc.
+EVALUATE – plot energy, home & office vibrations, locate a suitable site for a person, find negative blocks, etc.

 Today dowsers also use the pendulum to: